Mithraism: Earliest archaeology

 Suffice it to say that there is neither archaeological nor allied evidence for the arrival of Mithraism in the west at that time, nor is there any ancient literary reference, either contemporary or later.
 If anything, Plutarch's mention carefully omits making the point that the cult was introduced into Italy at that time or by the pirates.
 Turning to the Danube, the earliest dedication from that region is an altar to 'Mitrhe' [sic] set up by C. Sacidus Barbarus, a centurion of XV Appolinaris, stationed at the time at Carnuntum in Pannonia (Deutsches-Altenburg, Austria).
 The movements of this legion are particularly informative."
 The article then goes on to say that XV Appolinaris was originally based at Carnuntum, but between 62–71 CE transferred to the east, first in the Armenian campaign, and then to put down the Jewish uprising.
 Then 71–86 back in Carnuntum, then 86–105 intermittently in the Dacian wars, then 105-114 back in Carnuntum, and finally moved to Cappadocia in 114.)

 The earliest dateable mithraeum outside Rome dates from 148 CE.
 (Note: The first dateable Mithraeum outside Italy is from Böckingen on the Neckar, where a centurion of the legion VIII Augustus dedicated two altars, one to Mithras and the other (dated 148) to Apollo.)
 The Mithraeum at Caesarea Maritima is the only one in Palestine and the date is inferred.
 (Note: "At present this is the only Mithraeum known in Roman Palestine."

 "It is difficult to assign an exact date to the founding of the Caesarea Maritima Mithraeum.
 No dedicatory plaques have been discovered that might aid in the dating.
 The lamps found with the taurectone medallion are from the end of the first century to the late 3rd century CE.
 Other pottery and coins from the vault are also from this era.
 Therefore, it is speculated that this Mithraeum developed toward the end of the 1st century and remained active until the late 3rd century.
 This matches the dates assigned to the Dura-Europos and the Sidon Mithraea.")

+Excavations at Inveresk, Scotland in 2010 found two well-preserved altars to Mithras dated to 140 CE.
+The altars are believed to be from the Roman Empire's most northerly temple to Mithras.